-The ultimate goal of the Red Delta Project is to help you achieve Fitness Independence.
-Whereas other fitness programs only seek to improve your physical health, Fitness Independence is about improving your fitness and the way it fits your quality of life.
+The ultimate goal of the Red Delta Project is to help you achieve a state of Fitness Independence where your fitness habits and lifestyle seamlessly integrate together.

 One of the biggest myths in fitness is that you’re supposed to compromise your quality of life in the pursuit of stressful diet and exercise habits.
 The idea is that while these habits may be hard to follow now, they will pay off someday in the future.
 At that point, you can finally be happy and enjoy the results you’ve worked so hard for and life will be great.

 A good comparison is an individual who sacrifices their quality of life in the corporate rat race.
 They put up with the hardship of a job believing things will be better “someday.”
 Meanwhile, his kids grow up without him, his marriage is on the rocks and the doctor says he’s a prime candidate for a heart attack.
 He doesn’t control his job; it controls him and the way he lives his life.

 The same thing happens in fitness all the time.
 You’re supposed to sacrifice and bust your tail for the sake of the diet and exercise rat race.
 You may be miserable now, but it will all pay off “someday” and then you’ll be happy.

 This whole idea is a complete myth.
 There will never be a “someday” where everything works out and you get what you want.
 Even if you can manage to achieve the body of your dreams, you then have to continue practicing your habits to maintain it.
 You don’t control your health and fitness; it controls you.